rrovetto/Orbital-Space-Ontology-Project/README.md

   https://purl.org/space-ontology/ucsso
 * **STMO - The Space Traffic Management Ontology (Space Traffic Coordination Ontology)** An ontology of STM concepts, to include organization, coordination and other activities for traffic in the orbital space environment.

-## Development Status
-* Under development (as of 2020).
-All content is subject to revision.
-No claims to completeness.
-* Since 2011, this has been independently pursued by the author in free time.
-* So opportunities are needed to sustainably continue development and realize the project vision.

 ## Desiderata (How you can help)
 * _Needs_: formal collaborations, mentors, sponsors, contributors, a team environment, study options or employment options for the author.